Kragrathea/pgcode/README.md

 http://pgcode url:7136?server=http:// moonraker machine url:port

+NOTE: For now URLS must be in the format http://servername:port without any trailing path info.
 # Troubleshooting connections
 For now to trouble shoot the connection you need to open the browsers developer console and look for warnings in the console.